AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXBasicObjectExtensions/GetParent__1.md

 CAEXBasicObjectExtensions.GetParent&lt;T> Method
 ================================================
-AutomationML 2.1 APITries to get a CAEX parent with the specified Type of the provided caexObject.
+Tries to get a CAEX parent with the specified Type of the provided caexObject.
 If the parent is not assignable to the provided type, the result is `null`.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)